Employee of the Month (2006 film): Home media

 DVD and Blu-ray versions were released on January 16, 2007, and opened at #2 at the sales chart.
 The DVD version sold 603,711 units for $10.2 million.
 Eventually, 1,315,439 DVD units were sold, bringing in more than $61 Million in revenue, which does not include DVD rentals.

 The 2007 Region-1 DVD release of the film contains two commentaries: one featuring the director (Greg Coolidge) on his own, giving more technical information about the film; the second commentary features the director and star Dane Cook, who spends more time pointing out the origins of gags and characters throughout the film.
 The disc also contains extra improv scenes by actors Andy Dick and Harland Williams, an alternate opening with Eva Longoria showing Vince and Zack's first day on the job watching a video tape for new employees, and an "At Work with Lon" feature showing Dick in character attempting to help to customers at Super Club, plus trailers for other Lionsgate films.

 Reception

-No laughs whatsoever in this Clerks/Office Space slapstick wannabe, and the performances are awful.
-Shot in New Mexico; too bad they didn't bury it there.